ksadangrit/nz_citizenship/README.md

 ### 2. Finding top 10 and last 10 countries
 #### 2.1 Top 10 birth countries
-- Select all sales data.
+- Select all data cells.
 - Go to Data → Create a filter → Click the sort button next to Total → Sort Z to A (Descending order).
-- Save as a new sheet named "Top 10 countries."
+- Save as a new sheet named "Top 10 countries".

 #### 2.2 Last 10 birth countries
 - Repeat the steps in 2.1, but change the sorting order to ascending.